- Important Dates

 Student Leader Application Process

-Submit an Alternative Break Student Application
+- Submit an Alternative Break Student Application

 Student Leader Applicant Timeline

-Early/Mid-July: Student leader recruitment begins; Application available via LEO
+- March 25, 2026: Student leader recruitment begins; Application available via LEO

-Late August: Student leader recruitment ends
+- April 10, 2026: Student leader recruitment ends

 Payment Timeline

-The payment schedule for Alternative Breaks is based on payments that must be made to our community partners and our travel agent to guarantee group rates.-
+The payment schedule for Alternative Breaks is based on payments that must be made to our community partners and our travel agent to guarantee group rates.

-Non-Refundable Deposit: 25% of the AB program cost is due upon acceptance of AB participation and is non-refundable.
+- Non-Refundable Deposit: 50% of the AB program cost is due upon acceptance of AB participation and is non-refundable.

 Program Cost

-CSA subsidizes the cost of Alternative Breaks to make these experiential learning opportunities as inclusive and accessible as possible to all students by covering fifty percent or more of the overall program and travel costs.
+- CSA subsidizes the cost of Alternative Breaks to make these experiential learning opportunities as inclusive and accessible as possible to all students by covering fifty percent or more of the overall program and travel costs.

-The subsidized-cost due by participants includes roundtrip transportation from LMU to the host location and back, housing, three meals a day, and all transportation and program activities in the host location.
+- The subsidized-cost due by participants includes roundtrip transportation from LMU to the host location and back, housing, three meals a day, and all transportation and program activities in the host location.

-Additional costs that participants should keep in mind include, but is not limited to, costs needed to obtain or renew a passport, and visa or vaccination costs (if applicable).
+- Additional costs that participants should keep in mind include, but is not limited to, costs needed to obtain or renew a passport, and visa or vaccination costs (if applicable).

 Financial Assistance

-Though AB are subsidized by CSA to off-set the cost for participants, we understand that some students may still be in need of financial assistance.-
+Though AB are subsidized by CSA to off-set the cost for participants, we understand that some students may still be in need of financial assistance.

-AB applicants in need of financial assistance should submit an AB scholarship application, which is embedded in the general AB application.
+- AB applicants in need of financial assistance should submit an AB scholarship application, which is embedded in the general AB application.
 Eligibility is based on financial need as determined by the information provided on students’ FAFSA as well as applicants' AB scholarship application responses.
 Note: Financial assistance is not guaranteed or automatic.

-AB applicants in need of financial assistance will first be asked to submit a Be a Lion fund request.
+- AB applicants in need of financial assistance will first be asked to submit a Be a Lion fund request.
 Be A Lion fund was established to provide financial assistance to students by eliminating obstacles that may impede participation in experiences through LMU Student Affairs such as Alternative Breaks (AB).
 Currently, students can apply for funds anytime, but may only apply for funding for one experience each academic year to receive up to $500, and will only be eligible to receive funding up to three times during their time at LMU.

-AB applicants who believe they are in need of more than $500 in financial assistance, are encouraged to also consider different sources of funding both on-campus and off-campus including personal fundraising.
+- AB applicants who believe they are in need of more than $500 in financial assistance, are encouraged to also consider different sources of funding both on-campus and off-campus including personal fundraising.

 Staff and Faculty Advisors